jethrodaniel/jethrodaniel.github.io/readme.md

 Some (relatively) strong opinions:

-- CoffeeScript and Sass are beautiful
+- CoffeeScript and Sass are beautiful (but the coffee has its [rotten parts](https://donatstudios.com/CoffeeScript-Madness)
+- ES6 is okay, but a pain to type
-- ES6, CSS, and JSX are hideous
+- pre-ES6, CSS, and JSX are hideous
 - Webpack is pretty amazing (once you finally get the config working)

 ### deployment